Orlando International Fringe Theater Festival: 2011–2019: milestones and expansion

-2020-Present: Innovation and Adaptation
+2020–present: innovation and adaptation

 On March 19, 2020, festival organizers announced that due to the outbreak of COVID-19, the 29th Annual Orlando International Fringe Festival was canceled.
 Executive Director Alauna Friskics said of the cancellation, "We have worked countless financial scenarios and considered all stakeholders.
 We believe this is the most prudent course so the festival can come back strong next year."
-On April 23, 2020, Orlando Fringe announced an online festival called "Fringe Today" that would span May 12-25, the same dates as the canceled annual festival.
+On April 23, 2020, Orlando Fringe announced an online festival called "Fringe Today" that would span May 12–25, the same dates as the canceled annual festival.
 The event took place on Zoom and Facebook with the feed broadcast on the festival website.
 The online event featured live and recorded performances, interviews, and demonstrations.
 During the opening ceremonies, Orlando Mayor Buddy Dyer proclaimed that Fringe Today would count as the 29th festival for the organization.

-On February 17, 2021, festival organizers announced they would be returning on May 18-31, 2021 with a live in-person festival and introduced DigiFringe, a digital performance festival that would take place June 4-18, 2021.
+On February 17, 2021, festival organizers announced they would be returning on May 18–31, 2021 with a live in-person festival and introduced DigiFringe, a digital performance festival that would take place June 4–18, 2021.

-Orlando Fringe hosted delegates from other Fringe Festivals around the world as host of the World Fringe Congress on May 19-23, 2022.
+Orlando Fringe hosted delegates from other Fringe Festivals around the world as host of the World Fringe Congress on May 19–23, 2022.

 In January 2023, Orlando Fringe opened the 9,100-square-foot Fringe ArtSpace, taking the place of Mad Cow Theatre at 54 W. Church St., with the mission of offering "artist-focused programming" focused on "building a dynamic, inspiring community of artists and arts lovers with the purpose of providing artists a safe environment to create, experiment, collaborate and showcase their creations."